xrdocs/design/_blogs/2021-01-20-converged-sdn-transport-4_0-hld.md

 _Cisco NCS 5500 chassis modular line card_

 ## Unnumbered Interface Support
-In this release, starting at IOS-XR 7.1.1 we have added support for unnumbered interfaces.
+In CST 3.5, starting at IOS-XR 7.1.1 we have added support for unnumbered interfaces.
 Using unnumbered interfaces in the network eases the burden of deploying nodes by not requiring specific IPv4 or IPv6 interface addresses between adjacent node.
 When inserting a new node into an existing access ring the provider only needs to configure each interface to use a Loopback address on the East and West interfaces of the nodes.
 IGP adjacencies will be formed over the unnumbered interfaces.